Skip to main content

 dlt automatically infers the initial schema for your first pipeline run.
 However, in most cases, the schema tends to change over time, which makes it critical for downstream consumers to adapt to schema changes.

-As the structure of data changes, such as the addition of new columns, changing data types, etc., dlt handles these schema changes, enabling you to adapt to changes without losing velocity.
+As the structure of data changes, such as the addition of new columns or changing data types, dlt handles these schema changes, enabling you to adapt to changes without losing velocity.

 Inferring a schema from nested data

-We’ll review some examples here and figure out how dlt creates initial schema and how normalisation works.
+We'll review some examples here and figure out how dlt creates the initial schema and how normalization works.
 Consider a pipeline that loads the following schema:

 data = [{